Healthy Eating-Healthy Living

 Facts about carbohydrate

 Carbohydrate foods are the best energy source for your body.
 When they are digested they break down to form glucose in the bloodstream.
 If you eat regular meals and spread your carbohydrate foods evenly throughout the day, you will help maintain your energy levels without causing large rises in your blood glucose levels.
-If you take insulin or diabetes tablets, you may need to eat between-meal snacks.
-Discuss this with your dietitian or diabetes educator.

 All carbohydrate foods are digested to produce glucose but they do so at different rates – some slow, some fast.
 The Glycemic Index or GI is a way of describing how a carbohydrate containing food affects blood glucose levels.
 Foods with a low GI raise blood glucose more slowly than foods with a high GI.
 Including at least three low GI foods throughout the day, ideally one at each meal, can help with blood glucose management.